aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 - Security Group names were designed to be identical between environments, if you want the VPC name in the SG name, you need to do it manually in the config file
 - We only support the subset of yaml that converts to JSON (we do not support anchors)
 - We do NOT support changing the `organization-admin-role`, this value must be set to `AWSCloudFormationStackSetExecutionRole` at this time.
+- Adding more than approximately 50 _new_ VPC Interface Endpoints across _all_ regions in any one account in any single state machine execution will cause the state machine to fail due to Route 53 throttling errors.
+If adding endpoints at scale, only deploy 1 region at a time.
+In this scenario, the stack(s) will fail to properly delete, also based on the throttling, and will require manual removal.

 ## 3.3.
 Considerations: Importing existing AWS Accounts / Deploying Into Existing AWS Organizations